ryngray/ryngray.github.io/shag.md

 Saturday, January 3rd, Dragon House, Santa Fe NM

 Don't know the addresses, don't worry!
 Message or talk to Brian or Ryn in person or fill out this form: [google form link](https://forms.gle/7ip7BvShTwtHRH7c6)
+We will be accepting donations for the instructors' time!

 # Lessons

 We will have Collegiate Shag lesson 12-1pm.
 This will be an introductory lesson to get you going!